Esri/arcgis-runtime-samples-ios/README.md

     >
     >`git clone --recursive [URL to Git repo]`
     >
     > If you've already cloned the repo without the submodule, you can load the submodule using
     >
     >`git submodule update --init`

+### Steps to set up the ArcGIS Runtime SDK Swift Package

 1. **Install** the ArcGIS Runtime SDK for iOS to a central location on your Mac as described [here](https://developers.arcgis.com/ios/get-started)
+1. **Download** the package repository for ArcGIS Runtime SDK for iOS [here](https://github.com/Esri/arcgis-runtime-ios), and extract it to `$HOME/arcgis-runtime-ios`
+1. Create a symbolic link to the ArcGIS Runtime SDK binary framework
+    > `ln -s $HOME/Library/SDKs/ArcGIS/Frameworks/ArcGIS.xcframework $HOME/arcgis-runtime-ios/ArcGIS.xcframework`
+1. Open the package manifest (Package.swift) for ArcGIS Runtime SDK
+    > Change target to
+    > `.binaryTarget(name: "ArcGIS", path: "ArcGIS.xcframework")`

+### Steps to set up ArcGIS Runtime Toolkit Swift Package

+1. **Open** the Toolkit's package manifest:
+    > Add `import FileProvider`
+    > Change dependency to
+    > `.package(name: "ArcGIS", path: "\(FileManager.default.homeDirectoryForCurrentUser.path)/arcgis-runtime-ios")`

 1. **Open** the `arcgis-ios-sdk-samples.xcodeproj` **project** file
 1. **Run** the `arcgis-ios-sdk-samples` app target
     > If you get the error message saying _"This Copy Files build phase contains a reference to a missing file 'ArcGISToolkit.framework'"_, you probably didn't clone the repo to include it's submodule.
 See Step 1 above.

-## Building samples with CocoaPods
+## Building samples using CocoaPods

 1. **Fork** and then **clone** the repository
 1. **Install** the ArcGIS Runtime SDK for iOS by running the `pod install` command in the folder where you cloned this repository